nunit/nunit/docs/articles/nunit/running-tests/Console-Command-Line.md

     <td>Set the random SEED used to generate test cases.</td></tr>

 <tr><th>--workers=NUMBER</th>
     <td>Specify the NUMBER of worker threads to be used in running tests.
-This setting is used to control running your tests in parallel and is used in conjunction with the [[Parallelizable Attribute]].
+This setting is used to control running your tests in parallel and is used in conjunction with the [Parallelizable Attribute](xref:parallelizableattribute).
 If not specified, workers defaults to the number of processors on the machine, or 2, whichever is greater.</td></tr>

 <tr><th>--stoponerror</th>
     <td>Stop run immediately upon any test failure or error.</td></tr>